10 ethical animal experiences that enjoy wildlife responsibly

 In Nairobi, Kenya, the Sheldrick Wildlife Trust Elephant Orphanage rehabilitates baby elephants who have lost their mothers through human actions or natural causes.
 They prepare elephants for reintegration before releasing them back in to the wild.
-Visitors get the chance to meet these gentle giants and find out more about the incredible work done by the keepers.
+You’ll get the chance to meet these gentle giants and find out more about the incredible work done by the keepers.
 Check out more of Contiki’s ethical experiences in Africa and the Middle East.

 3. Elephant Nature Park, Thailand

 Elephants from all over Thailand are rehabilitated in the Elephant Nature Park in Chiang Mai.
-Travellers can watch the rescued elephants play, learn about ethical animal experiences and find out how the park cares for these incredible animals.
+You can watch the rescued elephants play, learn about ethical animal experiences and find out how the park cares for these incredible animals.
 An affiliate of the Nature Park, The Elephant Haven Sai Yok in Kanchanaburi shares the same mission in rescuing and rehabilitating elephants from across Thailand.